 Awards 2026

-Scientist-in-Residence (SIR) Award 2026 awarded by “City of Salzburg” for Maximilian Zhang (Eberhard Karl University of Tübingen): Research stay at the Divison of Psychotherapy/Research at Paris Lodron University Salzburg in spring 2026
+Scientist-in-Residence (SIR) Award 2026 awarded by “City of Salzburg” to Maximilian Zhang (Eberhard Karl University of Tübingen): Research stay at the Divison of Psychotherapy/Research at Paris Lodron University Salzburg in spring 2026

 Awards 2025

-Recognition Award 2025 awarded by “Deutsche Kinderkrebsnachsorge Stiftung” for Christina Eberl for her master thesis
+Recognition Award 2025 awarded by “Deutsche Kinderkrebsnachsorge Stiftung” to Christina Eberl for her master thesis

 “Psychosoziale Nachsorge für krebs- und chronisch kranke Kinder und ihre Familien – Veränderung psychischer Belastung und Einflussfaktoren auf das psychische Befinden”